buffer/thug/README.rst

 Development Setup
 -----------------

-To setup thug's development environment, follow the steps:
+To setup a development environment, follow the steps:

 .. code-block:: bash